-Micro-grant payments are made with a 50 % initial payment on signature of the micro-grant agreement and the balance in arrears unless otherwise agreed.
-We expect micro-grantees to follow the same principles downstream.
+Contract payments are made with a 50 % initial payment on signature of the contract agreement and the balance in arrears unless otherwise agreed.
+We expect contractor/s to follow the same principles downstream.
 An assessment of the eligibility of the expenses included within your bid or grant application will be conducted prior to the award of any contract or agreement.
 Any expenses deemed ineligible should be removed or the bid or application cannot proceed.